 Tres Hermanas has a welcoming ambiance with brightly colored décor and a lively outdoor patio area.
 It was founded by three sisters from Mexico, and the authentic northern Mexican cuisine is popular with midtown locals.

 3030 T Street, Sacramento

 This tiny restaurant is reminiscent of a vintage gas station – a small interior with plenty of room to sit and enjoy outside.
-Their menu is simple and delicious – try the bulgogi tacos paired with cilantro rice.
-Especially during the summer you’ll see why people are willing to sit outdoors for this unique fusion of Korean and Mexican-American food.
+Their menu is simple and delicious – try the bulgogi tacos paired with white, brown, or kimchi fried rice.
+Especially during the summer, you’ll see why people are willing to sit outdoors for this unique fusion of Korean and Mexican-American food.
 Feeling daring?
 Get a Kimchi quesadilla – you’ll be pleasantly surprised at how good cabbage can taste inside of a tortilla.
 Everything is paired with their inventive sauces for impressive flavor combinations.

 The Squeeze Inn

 Affordable and quite possibly the best burgers in town, the Squeeze Inn got its name from its originally cramped quarters.
 A shut-down threat for not being ADA compliant moved them to a larger location on Power Inn Road, and there is also a Roseville location.